-"Those give us examples of what development would look what development would look in the regulation of the property of the corridor."
+"Those give us examples of what development would look what development would look in the regulation of the development with the corridor."

-"Those give us examples of what development would look what development would look what development would look in the regulation of the regulation of the property in the corridor." the corridor.
+"Those give us examples of what development would look what development would look what development would look in the regulation of the provider with the corridor." the corridor.